What do you do after being told you will never run again?

 A Blessing in Disguise

-But after losing my job, I was finally free to pursue my dream job to lead running vacations in my home area of Costa Brava.
+But after losing my job due to the 2008- 2010 crisis, I was finally free to pursue my dream job to lead running vacations in my home area of Costa Brava.

 A Pending Disaster?
 Or Maybe Not…